nicoaira/GINFINITY/train_model_README.md

 ## Input Data Format

 The input file should be a CSV/TSV with the following columns:
-- `structure_A`: Dot-bracket notation for anchor structure.
+- `anchor_structure`: Dot-bracket notation for anchor structure.
-- `structure_P`: Dot-bracket notation for positive structure.
+- `positive_structure`: Dot-bracket notation for positive structure.
-- `structure_N`: Dot-bracket notation for negative structure.
+- `negative_structure`: Dot-bracket notation for negative structure.

 ---